-→ Cities in eastern Europe have a tougher challenge to overcome, in terms of their relatively aged and inefficient infrastructure.
+→ Cities in eastern Europe have a tougher chalaged and inefficient infrastructure.

 $\rightarrow$ Historical attitudes and aspirations are also difficult to overcome.
 For example, the adoption of consumer culture in the East has led, understandably, to areater demand for vehicles.

 Twenty years ago, the Berlin wall fell and Europe moved toward binding the wounds inflicted from a turbulent century.
 While there has been much progress on the political and economic levels, there remains a marked environmental effect from the former divide between East and West.
 Thirteen of the top 15 index performers are in western Europe; 11 of the bottom 15 were part of the old eastern bloc.